 Sec.
-19-64.
+19-624.
 Inspection of public water, sewer, and stormwater system.

-(a) Inspection of public water or sewer system installations shall be the responsibility of the service authority.
-Any subdivider of a subdivision shall obtain a certificate to construct sewer or water lines and facilities from the service authority prior to either extending existing facilities or building new facilities.
-Certificates to construct shall not be issued until the subdivider has paid the service authority inspection fees.

-(b) Inspection of public stormwater system installations shall be the responsibility of the county.
+- (a) Inspection of public water or sewer system installations shall be the responsibility of the service authority.
+Any subdivider of a subdivision shall obtain a certificate to construct sewer or water lines and facilities from the James City Service Aauthority (JCSA) prior to either extending existing facilities or building new facilities.
+Certificates to construct shall not be issued until the subdivider has paid the JCSA service authority inspection fees in accord with section 19-15 of this chapter.
+A certificate to construct shall be required prior to final approval of the subdivision plat. - (b) Inspection of public stormwater system installations shall be the responsibility of the stormwater division county.
 Any subdivider of a subdivision shall obtain a certificate to construct stormwater system installations prior to either altering existing installations or building new installations.
-Surety provided in accordance with section 19-72 shall not be released until approved in accordance with section 19-74(b).
+Surety provided in accordance with section 19-72 shall not be released until approved by the stormwater division in accordance with section 19-724(b).

 Sec.
-19-65.
+19-635.
 Fire protection.